rgolubtsov/nonlinear-optimization-algorithms-multilang/README.md

 *Consider this project as a somewhat __educational__ approach to the subject of implementing math algorithms in programming languages rather than it might be considered otherwise as bringing something important to scientific applications and investigations.*

-Why NLP-algorithms, exactly? &ndash; The answer is why not?
+Why NLP-algorithms, exactly? &mdash; The answer is why not?
 Indeed, NLP optimization methods and techniques are widely used everywhere.
 Their complexity ranges are quite different.
-They are suitable and fit the most optimization models more precisely and accurately than their linear optimization counterparts. &ndash; That's why.
+They are suitable and fit the most optimization models more precisely and accurately than their linear optimization counterparts. &mdash; That's why.

 There are two main conventional groups of NLP optimization methods: constrained and unconstrained.
 In this project it is considered to be implemented first two unconstrained minimization methods: (1) The algorithm of **Hooke and Jeeves** and (2) The **Nelder-Mead** algorithm.